- How did Diana Baumrind come up with parenting styles?

 Authoritative parents use positive reinforcement which is also used in positive parenting techniques.
 The term “positive parenting” stemmed from Austrian psychologist Alfred Alder’s work. 👍🏿 It’s also sometimes referred to as strength-based parenting.

 Like authoritative parenting outcomes, it improves children’s development and helps them cope better in different situations.
 These impacts can benefit them later in life too.

 The evidence is clear.
 If you can rely on authoritative-style parenting and use positive reinforcement to try and avoid punishment and provide a warm and nurturing environment, your child has a better chance of success and happiness. 🥰

 Of course, some children are naturally more of a challenge to their parents.
 If you need support dealing with difficult behavior, very well family offers some advice and links to positive parenting strategies to help you.

 While the Diana Baumrind parenting styles guidelines are still widely used today, there have been some criticisms or observations over the years about their shortcomings.

 One is that not all parents fall neatly into one archetype.
-While you may see yourself following many characteristics of one of the parenting styles, you might feel like your behaviour is more aligned with a different style in other aspects.
-Different days and different challenges may affect your own behaviour and parenting style too. 🙃
+While you may see yourself following many characteristics of one of the parenting styles, you might feel like your behavior is more aligned with a different style in other aspects.
+Different days and different challenges may affect your own behavior and parenting style too. 🙃

-As we mentioned earlier, not all children will develop the attributes and behaviour that is supposedly predicted by their parents’ style either.
+As we mentioned earlier, not all children will develop the attributes and behaviors that are supposedly predicted by their parents’ style either.
 There are many other factors to take into consideration including cultural nuances, a family’s financial situation, schooling, and other environmental impacts. 🏫

 However, the Diana Baumrind parenting styles are useful for you to understand and consider what kind of parent you are.
 The positive and negative points attributed to the different styles can help you determine areas you might want to change or work on, and those points that you should keep doing exactly the same as you already are.